kubernetes/enhancements/keps/sig-scheduling/5598-opportunistic-batching/README.md

 #### Update

 The update operation will attempt to update the batch information after a scheduling or nomination has taken place.
 In service of this updating we will introduce an optional plugin interface for "Rescoring".

-The rescoring interface will take the pod and the scoring information for the node we bound the pod to.
+Our current proposed rescoring interface would take the pod and the scoring information for the node we bound the pod to.
 The update operation will call the rescoring interface on all plugins.
-Each plugin can return one of three results:
+Each plugin would return one of three results:

  * **Infeasible:** If the plugin can determine another pod of this kind cannot be placed on the node, then it returns infeasible.
 If *any* plugin returns infeasible for the node, we will simply drop this node from the results, and save the rest for our next round.
  * **Updated:** If the plugin can update the score it will do so in the node object and return this response.
 If *all* plugins return updated for the node, then we can keep the node in our results and just reorder it.
 We will not implement this in this KEP, but will leave it possible for future KEPs.